pypeit/PypeIt/doc/spectrographs/deimos.rst

 MOSAIC
 ======

-``PypeIt``, by default, uses a mosaic approach for the reduction.
+PypeIt, by default, uses a mosaic approach for the reduction.
 It basically constructs a mosaic of the blue and red detector data and reduces it, instead of processing the detector data individually.
-``PypeIt`` generates four mosaics, one per each blue-red detector pair.
+PypeIt generates four mosaics, one per each blue-red detector pair.
 The mosaic reduction is switched on by setting the parameter ``detnum`` in :ref:`reduxpar` to be a list of tuples of the detector indices that are mosaiced together.
 For DEIMOS, it looks like: